 \begin{prop} Every finitely generated left-orderable group $G$ with non-empty $\Sigma^1(G)$ admits connected positive cones.
 In particular, there are left-orderable hyperbolic groups with connected positive cones. \end{prop}

-This may seem counter-intuitive in view of Theorem \ref{thm: main boundary}, yet, we will show that when positive cones of hyperbolic groups are coarsely connected, then they have to be very distorted.
-More precisely, in Theorem \ref{thm combing}, we show that if a positive cone in a non-elementary hyperbolic group is coarsely connected, then for every $\lambda \geq 1$, $c,r\geq 0$ there are pairs of positive elements that {\em can not} be joined by a $(\lambda, c)$-quasi-geodesic supported on the $r$-neighourhood of the positive cone.
+This may seem counter-intuitive in view of Proposition \ref{prop: main boundary}, yet, we will show that when positive cones of hyperbolic groups are coarsely connected, they have to be very distorted.
+More precisely, in Theorem \ref{thm combing}, we show that if a positive cone in a non-elementary hyperbolic group is coarsely connected, then for every $\lambda \geq 1$, $c,$ and $r\geq 0$ there are pairs of positive elements that {\em cannot} be joined by a $(\lambda, c)$-quasi-geodesic supported on the $r$-neighourhood of the positive cone.

 \begin{rem} It is tempting to believe that the converse of Proposition \ref{prop:BNS} holds in general, namely that having a coarsely connected positive cone implies that the BNS invariant is not trivial.
 This is, however, not true in general.
 For instance there are perfect groups (i.e. groups with trivial abelianization) which supports only coarsely connected positive cones.
-A concrete example is $\widetilde{T}=\langle a,b,c\mid a^2=b^3=c^7=abc\rangle$, which is easily seen to be perfect, left-orderable group such that all its positive cones are connected.
-See Corollary \ref{cor: Braids are Prieto}. \end{rem}
+A concrete example is $\widetilde{T}=\langle a,b,c\mid a^2=b^3=c^7=abc\rangle$, which is easily seen to be a perfect and left-orderable group such that all its positive cones are connected (see Corollary \ref{cor: Braids are Prieto}). \end{rem}

-Coming back to applications of Theorem \ref{thm: main boundary}, we can show that many HNN extensions and amalgamated free product do not admit coarsely connected positive cones by exploiting the action on its associated Bass-Serre tree.
-Curiously, to show that certain groups acting on trees do not admit coarsely connected positive cones, we will need the opposite property for edge stabilizers, namely that for (certain) edge stabilizers all its positive cones are coarsely connected.
+Coming back to applications of Proposition \ref{prop: main boundary}, we can show that many HNN extensions and amalgamated free products do not admit coarsely connected positive cones by exploiting their action on their associated Bass-Serre trees.
+Curiously, to show that certain groups acting on trees do not admit coarsely connected positive cones, we will need the opposite property for edge stabilizers, namely that for (certain) edge stabilizers all their positive cones are coarsely connected.

-Before stating our main result, we need to set some terminology. \begin{defi} Let $G$ be a finitely generated left-orderable group endowed with a word metric with respect to a finite generating set and let $H$ be a subgroup of $G$. \begin{enumerate} \item We say that $G$ is {\it Prieto} if all its positive cones are coarsely connected. \item We say that $G$ is {\it Hucha with respect to $H$} if for all $r>0$ and all positive cone $P$ of $G$, the $r$-neighbourhood of $P$ is not connected and there are cosets $g_1H$ and $g_2H$ that can not be connected by a path inside the $r$-neighbourhood of $P$.
+Before stating our main result, we need to set some terminology. \begin{defi} Let $G$ be a finitely generated left-orderable group endowed with a word metric with respect to a finite generating set and let $H$ be a subgroup of $G$. \begin{enumerate} \item We say that $G$ is {\it Prieto} if all its positive cones are coarsely connected. \item We say that $G$ is {\it Hucha with respect to $H$} if for all $r>0$ and all positive cones $P$ of $G$, the $r$-neighbourhood of $P$ is not connected and there are cosets $g_1H$ and $g_2H$ that cannot be connected by a path inside the $r$-neighbourhood of $P$.